eudoxia0/eudoxia0.github.io/article/_posts/2023-07-11-type-systems-memory-safety.md

 [adaacc]: https://en.wikibooks.org/wiki/Ada_Programming/Types/access

 Ada has [generics][adagen], but like in [Modula-2][mod2] these require explicit instantiation.
 It's like the module system in Standard ML or OCaml.
-Therefore while you can write an `Option` type in Ada, the ergonomics are very poor: when you want to write `Option<Foo>` you have to instantiate the `Option` module with `Foo` as an argument.
+You can write an `Option` type in Ada, but you can't write `Option<Foo>`, rather, you have to instantiate the `Option` module with `Foo` as an argument and get a new type `Option_Foo`.
 When programming in the large this leads to horrendous code duplication.

 [adagen]: https://en.wikibooks.org/wiki/Ada_Programming/Generics
 [mod2]: https://en.wikipedia.org/wiki/Modula-2